-Erika has represented clients at each stage of the litigation process, from pre-suit negotiations to trial.
-She has served as the second chair in two trials and a commercial arbitration.
-She also participated in a products liability class action trial, two employment trials, and an employment arbitration by preparing jury instructions and urgent legal briefs.
-Erika used her experience guiding clients through the discovery process to design and host a panel discussion — "Strategic Planning for the Discovery Process" — at the Boston Bar Association.
+Erika represents clients at each stage of the litigation process, from pre-suit negotiations to trial.
+She used her experience guiding clients through the discovery process to design and host a panel discussion — "Strategic Planning for the Discovery Process" — at the Boston Bar Association.

 Erika is a director of the Harvard Law School Association of Massachusetts, where she leads an annual mentoring program and coordinates other initiatives.
 In 2018, she introduced approximately 90 students and recent graduates to alumni mentors.
 Prior to joining the firm, Erika was an associate at a boutique litigation firm in Boston.

 - Represented numerous institutional and individual clients at trial.
 Most recently, in 2019, Erika tried cases before the Business Litigation Session of the Superior Court, the Appellate Tax Board, and Massachusetts Probate and Family Court.
 Erika also has trial experience in federal court and in arbitration.

 - Counsel to heirs of Holocaust victims in a suit for restitution of the Guelph Treasure, which was sold under duress in 1935 to agents of the Prussian government.
 The D.C.
 Circuit Court of Appeals upheld a ruling that the U.S. has jurisdiction over the German state museum in Philipp v.
 F.R.G., 894 F.3d 406 (D.C.
 Cir.
 2018).